Bloody Sunday (Bolzano)

-Bozner Blutsonntag (German for Bozner Bloody Sunday) refers to the events of 24 April 1921 in Bozen (Italian Bolzano).
+Bozner Blutsonntag (German for Bozen Bloody Sunday) refers to the events of 24 April 1921 in Bozen (Italian Bolzano).
 It was the first climax of fascist violence in South Tyrol, a German-speaking province that was annexed by Italy after World War I.

 Events

 On 24 April 1921, a referendum was held in the part of Tyrol still belonging to Austria regarding the Anschluss to the German Reich.
-The fascists, who at that time were a paramilitary group involved in thuggery throughout Italy, considered the coincidental opening of the Bozner Spring Fair on the same day as a provocation connected with the plebiscite.
+The fascists, who at that time were a paramilitary group involved in thuggery throughout Italy, considered the coincidental opening of the Bozen Spring Fair on the same day as a provocation connected with the plebiscite.
 They decided to disrupt the traditional costume procession (Trachtenumzug) through Bozen.
 Despite warnings, the Italian authorities did not take any security measures to protect the local populace.

-In the morning of 24 April 1921, about 290 fascists from the rest of Italy arrived at the Bozner railway station and united with about 120 supporters of the fascist movement from Bozen.
+In the morning of 24 April 1921, about 290 fascists from the rest of Italy arrived at the Bozen railway station and united with about 120 supporters of the fascist movement from Bozen.
 During the traditional costume procession, the fascists attacked the participants and spectators with clubs, pistols and hand grenades.
 About 50 South Tyroleans were injured, some severely.
 Franz Innerhofer, a teacher from Marling, was shot to death, while trying to protect a boy.